Pinyin Zhou logo Pinyin Joe's

 How to Remove After Installation

 To remove any holiday from this file after import, you must sort the calendar as a list to find them as a group.
-These are not "Recurring" Outlook events, because lunar calendar dates do not fall on the same days each year.
+These are not "Recurring" Outlook events, because lunar calendar dates do not fall on the same days each solar year.
 Here is how to remove them:

 In Outlook 2002 or 2003, View > Arrange By > Current View > Events, sort by subject, then select and delete in groups.